Ragnos chapter 2 part 2

 "I went as Starfire."
 Dawn said.
 At Giles' confused face, she elaborated ('And go me for using big words!'
-Buffy thought smugly, completely ignoring every single big word she'd already used in remembering that she'd been a typical California cheerleading teenager before Halloween).
+Buffy thought smugly, completely ignoring every single big word she'd already used in remembering that she'd been a typical California cheerleading teenager before being Called).
 "Basically, she was a skilled warrior raised in a warrior culture and she basically ignored the nobility of her bloodline because she wanted to be a normal person, especially when she was living on Earth."
 Dawn gained a thoughtful look on her face.
 "Though, she had the weirdest taste in food."

 "What do you mean by that?"
 Buffy asked.
 She already knew, but she wanted to make sure she was right, and that the question would be asked properly.

 "Well, sometimes she would drain an entire bottle of mustard."

 Buffy did her best to keep a good poker face on while the others began to blanch.
 Then she asked a follow-up question.
 "Just Mustard by itself?"
 She was a bit proud of herself for not laughing just yet.

 Dawn nodded.
 "And it tasted reeeeally good."
 She said it with a completely straight face.
 She kept her composure until she looked at the others' faces and busting out laughing.
 It was just too funny not to laugh.
 After a moment, Buffy joined in.